VishalS99/AutoAlignNN/README.md

 The final document is saved in ```FinalTransformedDoc```.

-If both mask generation and edge detection should happen together, uncomment the first 3 comments under main function.
+If both mask generation and edge detection should happen together, uncomment the first 3 comments under the main function.

 ## About Keras